0x464e/tiktok_to_discord/README.md

 # Tiktok To Discord
-A Discord bot to automatically download and post the raw video files behind a TikTok link.
+A Discord bot to automatically download and post the raw video file behind a TikTok link.
 Discord doesn't embed TikTok video links at all, this removes the huge annoyance of having to open the link in your web browser to view the video.
 ![Demonstration](https://i.imgur.com/k4DlynO.gif)
 This is my first *larger* js/nodejs project, so please excuse possible bad code/implementations.

+---

+Now temporarily also embeds Twitter videos since Discord managed to break that.
+I'm sure it'll be fixed, so this will get removed then.
+Set `config.EMBED_TWITTER_VIDEO` to enabled this.

 ## Getting  Started

 ### Dependencies